IA-Adnan/SSReader/README.md

 - `python/` – Embedded Python environment

 ##
-- Might add mini tray launcher and direct ingestion access for local LLM
+- Might add UI with hotkey setting support + mini tray launcher + and direct ingestion access for local LLM if anyone needs it just say it and it'll be done https://discord.gg/mtm6SJe